The GRUB bootloader is a small, essential program that manages the boot process for multiple operating systems on your computer.

 For Ubuntu installer, click on the Try Ubuntu button.

-If no Live CD mode available, press <ctrl> + <alt> + <f2> keys to get to the terminal.
+If no live environment is available, use <ctrl> + <alt> + <f2> to access a terminal.
 For Ubuntu, the default username is ubuntu and the password is empty (just press enter at the password prompt).

 $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT loop0 7:0 0 1.9G 1 loop /rofs loop1 7:1 0 89.3M 1 loop /snap/core/6673 loop2 7:2 0 53.7M 1 loop /snap/core18/941 sda 8:0 0 20G 0 disk └─sda1 8:1 0 20G 0 part sr0 11:0 1 2G 0 rom /cdrom